hsestupin/slark/README.md

 # slark

 A Clojure library which might help you to create telegram bots in clojure.
+Generated docs - http://hsestupin.github.io/slark/

 ## Usage